frans-johansson/craytrace/README.md

 ## Issues:
 - [*Should be resolved*] RGB values might not be normalized to [0, 255] in some cases
-- Möller-Trumbore check might fail sometimes due to floating point errors
+- Möller-Trumbore check might fail sometimes due to doubleing point errors
 - Area light source appears gray-ish when it should be white
 - Cosine term from rendering equation as `lightAmount` cause shadow-acne for some reason